 Who Was Anthony Bourdain?

-Background and Kitchen Career
+Early Life and Kitchen Career

 Born on June 25, 1956, in New York City, Anthony Bourdain was raised in suburban New Jersey, developing a devotion to literature and rock music.
 (His mother was a copy editor and his dad, a music executive.)
 Bourdain eventually attended Vassar College for two years and then graduated from the world-renowned Culinary Institute of America in 1978.

 Later acknowledging self-destructive drug use during his youth, Bourdain soon began running the kitchens of New York restaurants such as the Supper Club, One Fifth Avenue and Sullivan's.
 He became executive chef at Brasserie Les Halles in 1998.